steven-ellis/apac_rh_forum_19/docs/OpenShift_4.2.md

 ## Version Testing

+- 4.2.1 "OCP and Container Storage for Admins" in RHPDS
+    - Using the GA of OCS 4.2.1 on OCP 4.2.7
+        - Upgrade OCP to 4.2.13 before deploying the storage operator

 - 4.2.1 OpenShift Workshop in RHPDS
     - Using the GA of OCS 4.2.1 on OCP 4.2.13
         - Need to scale up machinesets as we've only got 2 workers to start with